Sign up for project updates

 Not if, but when...
 You've heard about our region's earthquake risks.
 The Water Bureau has worked for the past several decades to increase the number of water supply facilities that can withstand earthquakes.
 The Gresham trestle replacement project is part of our commitment to preparedness and our mission of serving excellent water every minute of every day.

 We have finished strengthening the trestle that holds the water pipe running along Kelly Creek.
-Crews are now working at a site near Beaver Creek.
-Completion of this work means that Portland's and Gresham's water supply is now more resistant to earthquakes and floods.
+This means that Portland's and Gresham's water supply is now more resistant to earthquakes and floods.

 Construction may be complete, but we're sticking around.
 Our planting team will be coming by to weed and monitor vegetation in the area through 2024.
 Growing a healthy greenspace will take a little time, but we're committed to leaving Kelly Creek better than we found it.

 - Plant trees and shrubs in the construction area as needed to ensure the area thrives.

 Blue Wildrye: "Poaceae - Elymus glaucus ss0p. glaucus - BLUE or WESTERN WILD RYE DS" by Toni Corelli is licensed under CC BY-NC-ND 2.0, via Flickr